In-District Opportunities

 McKinney-Vento Families in Transition

 Wichita Public Schools has a strong commitment to ensure that all homeless children and youth receive a meaningful opportunity to enroll and attend school in the district.
-Students who qualify for McKinney-Vento services receive special consideration for their school assignment.
+Students who qualify for McKinney-Vento services receive special consideration for their school placement.
 You can find more information on the McKinney-Vento site to know who qualifies and what services they receive.